KaiusKaitsu/Cimulation/README.md

 Project to loosely translate follow the leader simulation to C and to learn GTK libraries.
-Less features will be added.
+Less features than in the original scala version.